 The Importance of Self Control

-The most common misconception is that as a staff member you have or can take control over the student.
-In this case, if you lose control over a student, you would normally try to gain it again, for example by grabbing the student or forcing contact.
+The most common misconception as a staff member, is that you have or can take control over the student.
+In challenging times, if you lose control over a student, you would normally try to gain it again, for example by grabbing the student or forcing contact.

 Nobody really can have control over another human being.
 A student must be in full control of him or herself in order to lend even part of their control to someone else.

 Students common strategies to regain control of oneself include: